-Hello, or sabaidee in my native language of Lao!
-My name is Rita Phetmixay and I serve as the Program Coordinator for both the Intergroup Relations (IGR) and GRIT Peer Coaching Programs under the Bruin Resource Center.
-I feel honored to assume this role as my journey up until this point has taught me much about resiliency, intergenerational trauma/healing, and the importance of building community wherever I go.
-What guides my work and continuous passion for social justice and equity are my lived experiences growing up as a child of refugees from Laos and Thailand in rural, North Carolina.
-Upon completing my B.A. at the University of North Carolina at Chapel Hill, I came directly to UCLA to pursue my dual masters degrees in Asian American Studies and Social Welfare.
-The combination of both masters programs have provided me both a theoretical lens and practical framework to instill anti-oppressive practices within higher education spaces.
-I bring the intersections of ethnic studies and clinical mental health therapy and I aspire to use both frameworks through intergroup dialogue and life-coaching.
-I have had the privilege of conducting psychotherapy at Long Beach API Family Mental Health Clinic, facilitating dialogue work through my MSW program, and revamping the youth wellness programs at Community Coalition in South Los Angeles.
-I feel that these particular insights and experiences will help drive student success and honor their diverse social identities they bring to UCLA.
-By doing so, I hope to create an environment where students feel empowered to obtain a new level of critical (self) consciousness and inspire others to become change agents as well.
-Other enjoyments in my life include laughing with my chosen family, eating Lao/Southeast Asian food, drinking boba, and dancing!
-My ultimate life-goal is to be able to reunite my half-sister from Laos with our dad.
+Hello!
+Or Sabaidee in my native language of Lao.
+My name is Rita Phetmixay and I serve as the Program Coordinator for both the Intergroup Relations (IGR) and GRIT Peer Coaching Programs.
+My lived experiences growing up as a child of refugees from Laos and Thailand in rural, North Carolina guides my work and continuous passion for social justice and equity.
+After completing my B.A. at the University of North Carolina at Chapel Hill, I came directly to UCLA to pursue a dual masters degrees in Asian American Studies and Social Welfare.
+I bring the intersections of ethnic studies and clinical mental health practices into my style of work in intergroup dialogue and life-coaching.
+I hope to facilitate an environment where students feel empowered to obtain a new level of critical (self) consciousness and inspire others to become change agents as well!